pkoech/NIO/README.md

 ```

-TCP is connection oriented  while UDP is the Datagram oriented protocol.
+1.TCP is connection oriented  while UDP is the Datagram oriented protocol.
-TCP is reliable as it guarantees delivery of data to the destination router.
+2.TCP is reliable as it guarantees delivery of data to the destination router.
 The delivery of data to the destination cannot be guaranteed in UDP.
-Retransmission of lost packets is possible in TCP, but not in UDP while there is no retransmission of lost packets in User Datagram Protocol (UDP).
+3.Retransmission of lost packets is possible in TCP, but not in UDP while there is no retransmission of lost packets in User Datagram Protocol (UDP).

 ```